-- (f) Included in additions are amounts paid and payable to the Government by the Corporation in respect of the following: - Nil (2009: \$16 million) for land resumption work on the West Rail and East Rail Extensions projects undertaken by the Government on behalf of the Corporation and for lease of land required for construction sites. - (g) In compliance with IAS 16 and HKAS 16 which require an annual review of the estimated useful lives of fixed assets, a review of the estimated useful lives of all major fixed asset categories was undertaken by in-house engineers of MTRCL during the year.
+(f) In compliance with IAS 16 and HKAS 16 which require an annual review of the estimated useful lives of fixed assets, a review of the estimated useful lives of all major fixed asset categories was undertaken by inhouse engineers of MTRCL during the year.
 Details of the assets affected and the resultant financial effect are as follows:

-Asset category Original useful life (years) Revised useful life (years) Decrease in depreciation charge for the year \$ million Certain items under machinery and equipment 5-20 7-15 1.2
+Asset category Original useful life (years) Revised useful life (years) Decrease/ (increase) in depreciation charge for the year \$ million Telecommunication and signalling systems and air-conditioning plant 5-30 8-24 2.4 Fare collection systems 15 8 (1.0) Total 1.4

-(h) The carrying value of the Group's and Corporation's interest in leasehold land held in Hong Kong is \$5,618 million (2009: \$5,746 million) under medium-term leases (less than 50 years) and \$20 million (2009: \$21 million) under long-term leases (50 years or above).
+(g) The carrying value of the Group's and Corporation's interest in leasehold land held in Hong Kong is \$4,664 million (2010: \$5,618 million) under medium-term leases (less than 50 years) and \$19 million (2010: \$20 million) under long-term leases (50 years or above).